Things To Do

 This tour takes you on a one hour stroll that begins at the Magoffin Home State Historic Site, 1120 Magoffin Ave. and winds through the historic neighborhood, including sites on Magoffin Ave., Myrtle Ave., San Antonio Ave., Olive Ave., Campbell St., and Virginia St. and ends back at the Magoffin Home.
 This guide is designed to introduce you to the history and architecture of the area.
 Pick up a free copy of this tour at one of our Visitor Information Centers located at either the El Paso International Airport or our Downtown Center on San Antonio St.

-When thinking of El Paso, one commonly thinks of the warmth of the climate,richness of the food, or the compassion of the people; a compassion that’s rooted in our culture.
+When thinking of El Paso, one commonly thinks of the warmth of the climate, richness of the food, or the compassion of the people; a compassion that’s rooted in our culture.
 Though the essence of this culture is a melding of both American and Mexican, nowhere in North America is it more evident than in an area at the heart of El Paso, El Segundo Barrio.
 El Segundo Barrio is home to dozens of masterfully illustrated murals that embrace the neighborhood’s rich Chicano cultural ties, displaying the artistic talent that is evident among its people.
-Pick up your free copy of this tour at one of our Visitor Information Centers located at either the El Paso International Airport or our Downtown Center on San Antonio St.
+Download the Official Visit El Paso App for a guided walking tour of the Segundo Barrio murals.

 UTEP is a leader in American higher education and the University’s unique mission and history are evident in the landscape of our beautiful campus.
 After a fire destroyed its original site, the school moved to its current location in the foothills of the Franklin Mountains.
 The campus is known for its striking architecture, inspired by the Himalayan mountain-top fortresses of the Kingdom of Bhutan.
 Nearly all of the buildings on campus incorporate Bhutanese architectural elements—massive sloping walls, high inset windows, overhanging roofs, and darks bands of brick inset with mosaic-tiled mandalas.
 From humble origins on the Old Campus to its most recent multi-million dollar research facilities, The University of Texas at El Paso is truly a campus like no other in the world.
 UTEP’s story, however, goes beyond the buildings to chronicle the journey of the thousands of proud students who have made their way through UTEP’s academic programs and buildings over the past century.
 Download the official Visit El Paso app for an audio version of this guided tour.